greyskyy/orekit-app-template/readme.md

     1. Updating the import on line 4 with the application directory name from step 1.
 6. Update `src/utils/logging.py` by:
     1. Updating the logger on line 24, replacing *app_name_ with the application directory name fro step 1.
+7. Delete this list and update this `readme.md` with app-specific details.

 # App name